 Getting Started in Python#

-During Early Access, we recommend using the uv Python package and project manager.
+During Early Access, use the uv Python package and project manager.
 All the examples in the repository contain pyproject.toml files that are tested with uv.

 Python 3.10–3.13 is required.